 The Right Legal Help for Your Personal Injury Case

-Cantor Injury Lawyers are highly skilled in handling Arizona personal injury cases.
+Hirsch & Lyon Accident Law are highly skilled in handling Arizona personal injury cases.
 The aggressive attorneys of the Cantor Team will aggressively stand up to the insurance companies to fight for your rights and those of your family.
 The goal is to obtain the highest possible settlement for your injuries and the damages you are owed.
-Cantor Injury Lawyers also helps injured victims with medical liens and medical treatment costs to ensure no out-of-pocket costs must be covered before you are paid through settlement or a court verdict.
+Hirsch & Lyon Accident Law also helps injured victims with medical liens and medical treatment costs to ensure no out-of-pocket costs must be covered before you are paid through settlement or a court verdict.

-Contact the experienced attorneys at Cantor Injury Lawyers by calling any time, day or night, at (602) 254-2701 or by filling out our Free Consultation Form.
+Contact the experienced attorneys at Hirsch & Lyon Accident Law by calling any time, day or night, at (602) 254-2701 or by filling out our Free Consultation Form.
 Come in for a Free 30 Minute Case Evaluation with one of our highly trained personal injury attorneys.